Leeds is packed full of places that’ll feed you fabulously for a fair price. Get ready for globetrotting grub on a budget.

 Thai Aroy Dee, 120-122 Vicar Lane, Leeds, West Yorkshire, LS2 7NL.

-La Besi doesn’t just offer keenly priced Italian food, it’s also BYOB, so you can avoid paying hefty wine or beer mark-ups too.
-That gives you even more money to spend on Funghetti alia Crema – pan-fried mushrooms with garlic cream and white wine sauce and rustling, deep-fried calamari.
-The pizzas start at just £8.50 and you can enjoy sirloin steak and sides for £13.50.
-If you’re after a real bargain, come for the early bird menu.
-From 4pm to 7pm, Sunday to Thursday, you’ll get two courses for a mere £11.95.
+La Besi doesn’t just offer keenly priced Italian food, it’s also BYOB, so you can avoid paying any of those hefty wine or beer mark-ups too.
+That gives you even more money to spend on tasty dishes like funghetti alia crema – pan-fried mushrooms with garlic cream and white wine sauce – and rustling deep-fried calamari.
+The pizzas start at just £8.50 for a proper Margherita, or it’s £12.95 for La Besi Pizza, which comes with a little bit of anything.
+Craving steak?
+You can enjoy sirloin and sides for £14.95.

 La Besi, 211 Clarendon Road, Leeds, West Yorkshire, LS2 9DT.

 Considering the price, you might be surprised by just how good My Thai is – budget restaurants in Leeds don’t come much better than this.
 There are two Leeds branches to choose from, with the subterranean charm of The Old Steps branch a contrast to the vibrant Merrion Centre outpost.
-They both hit all the right notes in the kitchen, however, with £3 for steamed pork dumplings making it feel like they’re paying you.
-The rice plates, noodle soups and curries generally come in at less than £10, with jasmine rice on the side just an extra £1.50.
+They both hit all the right notes in the kitchen, with the chicken satay skewers just £4 for two.
+The rice plates, noodle soups and curries generally come in at less than £10, with jasmine rice on the side just an extra £2.

 My Thai, 43 Wade Lane, Leeds, West Yorkshire, LS2 8NJ, 8 Swinegate, Leeds, West Yorkshire, LS1 4AG and 26 York Place, Leeds, West Yorkshire, LS1 2EY.

-Banh Mí stuffed with fragrant herbs, chillies, pickles, pate and your choice of BBQ beef, chicken or belly pork.
-And it’s only £5.50?
-The Viet Baker is a dab hand at pocket-friendly Vietnamese street food classics, with tasty summer rolls, large pho bowls for under £10 and an array of bao buns for £3.95.
-Animal-free diets are amply catered for, with no reduction in the bold flavours, and the meal deals that package a main with fries and a drink will give you change from a tenner.
+Banh mí stuffed with fragrant herbs, chillies, pickles, pate and your choice of BBQ beef, chicken or belly pork.
+And it’s only £6.60?
+Pho 37 is a dab hand at pocket-friendly Vietnamese street food classics, with tasty summer rolls, large pho bowls for under £10 and an array of bao buns for under £5.
+Meat-free diets are amply catered for, with no reduction in bold flavours, and the meal deals that package a main with fries and a drink will give you change from a tenner.
 It’s rustic and unpretentious but, worry not, it’s all about the food here.

 Cantina, The Old Red Bus Station, 101 Vicar Lane, Leeds, West Yorkshire, LS2 7NL.

 While prices have shot up everywhere over the last couple of years, the pizzas at Franco Manca are still reliably affordable.
-Pizza number one – a Marinara, pretty much – is pocket change at £5.55.
+Pizza number one – a marinara, pretty much – is pocket change at £6.45.
 That gets you a sourdough pizza base, made daily in the building, with organic tomato, basic, garlic and oregano.
-Top of the shop is pizza number eight.
-It’s topped with a rich ragu of 8-hour slow-cooked beef and pork with hints of onion, white wine, two types of tomatoes and British mozzarella.
+Coming in at £9.85 is pizza number four.
+It’s topped with roasted cured ham, mozzarella, ricotta and wild mushrooms.
 A Scotch Bonnet chilli dip on the side tips it over a tenner, but it’s worth it.

 Franco Manca, 1 Trinity Street, Leeds, West Yorkshire, LS1 6AP.

 Food doesn’t have to be progressive or reimagined to be good.
 Sometimes you want a menu full of tried-and-trusted Chinese dishes and a kitchen that knows how to cook them.
 That’s what Home does.
-Sizzling Szechuan Beef, Sweet & Sour, Kung Po Chicken and more than decent dim sum won’t hurt your bank balance.
-They have a large Chinese clientele, so you will find some regional choices on the menu – give the pickled fish fillets a try or the all-you-can-eat hotpot.
-Even more old school, it’s cash-only.
+Sizzling Szechuan beef, sweet & sour, Kung Pao chicken and more than decent dim sum won’t hurt your bank balance.
+They have a large Chinese clientele, so you will find some regional choices on the menu – give the pickled fish fillets a try or the all-you-can-eat hotpot for a budget meal that goes far.